AdamSpannbauer/rPackedBar/cran-comments.md

 ### Details

-This release is specifically to patch R 3.6.0 RNG issues in tests & vignette.
+This release is a round of bug fixes.